-Screenwriters’ Workshop is an all-volunteer non-profit organization that provides aspiring and practicing Minnesota screenwriters a setting for interaction and exchange of information.
+Screenwriters’ Workshop is an all-volunteer, 501(c)(3) non-profit organization that provides aspiring and practicing Minnesota screenwriters a setting for interaction and exchange of information.
 Since 1987 Screenwriters’ Workshop has promoted the development of Minnesota screenwriters by providing a forum for writers, producers, directors, playwrights, and allied partners in filmmaking to develop their projects while expressing their commitment to improving the quality of movie storytelling.

-- Script Groups – writers groups provide feedback on scripts for television, film, and new media/web series either 5 or 10 pages at a time to ensure time to read all pages members bring (Thursdays, Saturdays, & Sundays)
+- Script Groups – writers groups provide feedback on scripts for television, film, and new media/web series either 5 or 10 pages at a time to ensure time to read all pages members bring (Thursdays, Saturdays, & Sundays).

-- Staged Readings – Upon request from member screenwriters or as part of a film festival program
+- Staged Readings – Upon request from member screenwriters or as part of a film festival program.

-- Table Readings – reading and feedback on one full-length script on the 2nd Tuesday of the month (excluding July & August)
+- Table Readings – reading and feedback on one full-length script on the 2nd Sunday of the month (excluding July & August).

 In 1987, screenwriters Brent Johnson and Susan Weisman developed the original idea for Screenwriters’ Workshop.
 After working on a screenplay production project with local film professionals with the purpose of getting more film experience, Brent and Susan decided to establish a permanent organization that could continue to offer screenwriters similar collaborative experiences along with a variety of other learning opportunities.
 This was with the purpose of making the screenwriter and their script the focus of the creative process.
-Over the past twenty-five years, this vision has been pursued through the efforts of many individuals and the various programs of SWW.
+Over the past 30+ years, this vision has been pursued through the efforts of many individuals and the various programs of SWW.

-The Screen Labs program produced shorts films from member scripts using the creative and production resources in the Twin Cities.
+The Screen Labs program produced short films from member scripts using the creative and production resources in the Twin Cities.
 Robb Mitchell served as ScreenLabs producer for several years and he and previous producers were able to bring the directors, actors and various film production personnel from the Twin Cities together to create some wonderful work.
 The Script2Screen program carried on that production tradition using a three-month long theme-based short screenplay contest to choose a winning script, which was then filmed over the Summer.
 The current program entitled Short Script Challenge is for scripts of about 10 pages with the winner receiving a cash prize only, with networking assistance offered to the writer if they choose to pursue production.

 For many years, the Barry Morrow Fellowship was a feature-length contest, which gave the winner a meeting with Rainman writer, Barry Morrow.
 A feature-length script contest emerged again in 2011 with sponsorship from Thomson-Reuters.
 Along with a cash prize, the 2011 contest winner, Larry Matthews, received a Script Night staged reading and a meeting with producer Judith James of Dreyfus-James Productions.